philsuess/pnmb4/README.md

 ## Schematics

 Here is the wiring for PNMB4.0.
 The resistors are 10k and the diode is a 1N4732.
+That is only needed for 1.5V batteries.
+If rechargable 1.2V batteries are used, then we don't need this splitter.

 ![wiring](images/pnmb4.0_bb.jpg)